Names: WCW vs. nWo World Tour, WCW/nWo Revenge, WWF WrestleMania 2000, WWF No Mercy

 From left to right: Duke “the Dumpster” Derose, RoboCop busting Sting out of a cage during a terrible tie-in for the movie of the same name, the totally-not-a-spider-man-ripoff known as Arachnaman, and the Goon.
 All gimmicks that WWE or WCW tried in the early-to-mid 90’s.
 Hard to believe that wrestling was hurting at this point with such brilliant characters around.

 In 1996, both WWE and WCW found their individual spark just as FCI was relinquishing its WCW video game license.
-WCW, in particular, caught success when they signed two former WWE stars in Kevin Nash and Scott Hall, who showed up in WCW and began causing a stir as supposed WWE agents.
-At Bash at the Beach in July, they participated in a three-on-two tag match against WCW’s top stars in Lex Luger, Sting, and Randy Savage.
-At the climax of the match, Hulk Hogan ran in to seemingly save the overwhelmed WCW faces, who had lost Lex to injury and were being badly beaten by Hall and Nash.
-When all hope seemed lost for Sting and Savage, Hogan hit Savage with his patented leg drop and with that one act, a little group called the nWo came into existence.
+WCW, in particular, caught success when they signed away two of WWE’s rising stars in Kevin Nash and Scott Hall, (known there as Diesel and Razor Ramon, respectively) who showed up in WCW and began causing a stir as supposed WWE agents.
+At the Bash at the Beach pay-per-view event that July, they participated in a three-on-two tag match against three of WCW’s top stars in Lex Luger, Sting, and Randy Savage.
+At the climax of the match, Hulk Hogan ran in to seemingly save the overwhelmed WCW faces, who had lost Luger to injury and were being badly beaten by Hall and Nash.
+When all hope seemed lost for Sting and Savage, Hogan turned on his friends and hit Savage with his patented leg drop.
+With that one jaw dropping act from the most beloved wrestling star of the 80’s, a little group called the new World order came into existence.

 This uptick in the fortunes of both WWE and WCW made wrestling a hot commodity for the first time since the late 80’s.
 While there was a whole host of entities looking at opportunities to cash in on this resurgence, it was THQ who was about to hit the jackpot.

 WWE had decided to remain with Acclaim into the 32/64 bit 3D era, and Acclaim began working on a game suited to their strengths.
-WCW, on the other hand, had its license up for grabs, and THQ jumped on it.
+WCW, on the other hand, were waiting to see what THQ planned to do with their license.
 Perhaps THQ saw the commodity that wrestling was becoming again, perhaps they were merely just scooping up an available license for the sake of it, but one thing was clear: they couldn’t have outsourced the development to a better company.

 A little known developer called, I kid you not, The Man Breeze was working on something pretty special in Japan: their very own 3D wrestling games.
 Under the watchful eye of publisher Asmik Ace, The Man Breeze were putting together two visually similar, but functionally different games.
 The first was planned for the PlayStation, while the other was for the Nintendo 64, and they both shared the title of Virtual Pro Wrestling.